Have you ever wondered how much money do you need to retire?

 You can learn the difference between gross and net burn rate Here.

-→ For example, if you have three months of runway left, you might look for ways to cut expenses or generate new income before you run out.
+Cash Runway: The number of months your business can continue operating with the cash you have on hand. → For example, if you have three months of runway left, you might look for ways to cut expenses or generate new income before you run out.

 Knowing both numbers gives you early warning signals so you can take action before a financial crunch hits, and that is how you get the most out of these financial basics for freelancers.